chesslogic8/chesslogic8/README.md

 Manual coding is arcane.
 Ai can do in a minute what 10 "expert" coders can do in a week.

-Rust is objectiely the god lang ... at leat till Ai poops out something superior.
+Rust is objectively the god lang ... at leat till Ai poops out something superior.